gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="environment_variables"/>
 # Environment Variables

 Environment variables are often confused with "Environments".
 They're not directly related.
-In Go, "Environment Variables" are user-defined variables that are defined in the configuration.
+In GoCD, "Environment Variables" are user-defined variables that are defined in the configuration.
 These environment variables are made available to tasks just like other environment variables available to processes when they run in an operation system.